 - Sliced green pickled chillies

-- 1 tsp. lard (plus a few bits of crackling, if available)
+- 1 TSP duck fat or pork lard (plus a few bits of pork crackling, if available)

 - A pinch of salt